Jeddito, Arizona

 Jeddito (') is a census-designated place (CDP) in Navajo County, Arizona, United States.
 The population was 293 at the 2010 census.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 5.6 sqmi, all land.

 Jeddito lies within a 123 km2 exclave of the Navajo Nation.
 This exclave is surrounded by territory of the Hopi Indian Reservation, which is itself surrounded by the Navajo Nation.
-There was a population of 1,065 living on the exclave in the 2000 census.